Roncax/PolimiChatBot/README.md

 In uscita:
 {"speech": "Current conditions in the City \n        Milan, Italy are Light Rain with a projected high of\n        14°C or 57°F and a low of \n        10°C or 49°F on \n        2017-11-09.", "displayText": "Current conditions in the City \n        Milan, Italy are Light Rain with a projected high of\n        14°C or 57°F and a low of \n        10°C or 49°F on \n        2017-11-09."}

+Esempi di Json da inoltrare e ricevere (modifica chatfuel)

+In entrata:
+ {{‘data’:”today”
+‘geo-city’}}

+In uscita:
+{ "messages": [
+   {"text": "Current conditions in the City \n        Milan, Italy are Light Rain with a projected high of\n        14°C or 57°F and a low of \n        10°C or 49°F on \n        2017-11-09."} ]}